 Sexually transmitted diseases (STDs) are caused by sexually transmitted infections (STIs).
 They are spread mainly by sexual contact.
-The bacteria, viruses or parasites that cause sexually transmitted diseases may pass from person to person in blood, semen, or vaginal and other bodily fluids.
+STIs are caused by bacteria, viruses or parasites.
+A sexually transmitted infection may pass from person to person in blood, semen, or vaginal and other bodily fluids.

 STIs don't always cause symptoms.
-It's possible to contract sexually transmitted infections from people who seem perfectly healthy and may not even know they have an infection.
+A person can get sexually transmitted infections from another person who seems healthy and may not even know they have an infection.

 - Sores or bumps on the genitals or in the oral or rectal area.